skyfly200/tiny-boxes/rarity/README.md

-rarityAndTraitsToIndex.py   - this script is run via "rarityAndTraitsToIndex.py > rarity_by_box.json" it generates a queryable api for each NFT's trait rarity
+rarityAndTraitsToIndex.py   - this script is run via "python3 rarityAndTraitsToIndex.py > rarity_by_box.json" it generates a queryable api for each NFT's trait rarity

+# run discord bot

+tinyboxbot.py   - this script is run via "python3 tinyboxbot.py"
+                - install dependencies - pip3 install datetime requests discord